okta/okta-sdk-dotnet/docs/UserApi.md

 List all Assigned Application Links

-Fetches appLinks for all direct or indirect (via group membership) assigned applications.
+Lists all appLinks for all direct or indirect (via group membership) assigned applications

 ### Example
 ```csharp